Is Doublet-Triplet Splitting Necessary?: Introduction

 \section{Introduction}

 One of the most prominent features of the the Georgi-Glashow model~\cite{Georgi:1974sy} is an ever-present need to introduce an enormous splitting between the masses of the two multiplets residing in the same five-dimensional scalar representation $5_H$ of the theory.
 One of these two multiplets is the Standard Model (SM) Higgs boson doublet $D$, whereas the other one is the color triplet $T$ that generates proton decay.
-Since the Higgs boson is light while the proton decay mediating scalar leptoquark should be extremely heavy, one needs to strongly break mass degeneracy between them.
-This issue has been referred to in the literature as the ($D$)oublet-($T$)riplet splitting problem.
+Since the Higgs boson is observed to be light while the proton decay mediating scalar leptoquark should be extremely heavy, one needs to strongly break mass degeneracy between them.
+This issue has been referred to in the literature as the ($D$)oublet-($T$)riplet splitting problem~\cite{Dimopoulos:1981zb,Sakai:1981gr} and it persists regardless of whether the theory is supersymmetric or not.